 Corsair HS35 Stereo Gaming Headset (Best Budget Headphones)

 The on-ear audio and mute controls are very convenient as you can adjust settings while you game.
 The lightweight and ergonomic design make it quite an excellent choice for daily and lengthy gaming sessions.
-So far the Corsair HS35 is a standard, no-nonsense headset, which is good for all your gaming needs.
+So far, the Corsair HS35 is a standard, no-nonsense headset that is good for all your gaming needs.

 Pros: